 You should take the following steps to secure your personal information:

-- keep security software up-to-date to ensure you are always running the latest version with the latest definitions.
+• install security software on your device, including anti-virus, anti-spyware, and anti-spam software; • regularly scan your device for viruses and other malicious software; and • keep security software up to date to ensure you are always running the latest version with the latest definitions.

 4.4.
 Additional steps.